Bhat Vahis

+History

+Around the period of the Sikh gurus, it was a common practice amongst the elites of Indian society to keep a group of Bhatt writers to record genealogies and events.

+The Bhat Vahis were written in a script called Bhattakhri, this script was employed by historical Bhatt writers.
+The Shahid Bilas was also originally written in this script rather than Gurmukhi.
+Modern scholars are not familiar with it and Gurmukhi transliterations of the works that were originally written in Bhattakhri were provided by Giani Garja Singh, who could read the script.
+Garja Singh's transliterations are now held at Punjabi University in Patiala.
+Another figure who provided Gurmukhi transliterations of the script was Bhatt Chhaju Singh Kaushik.
+The script was a Landa script, similar in resemblance to Mahajani.

 Bardic tradition as a source of Sikh history

 These bards constantly attended upon or visited their patron families reciting panegyrics to them and receiving customary rewards.
 They also collected information about births, deaths and marriages in the families and recorded it in their scrolls.
 These scrolls containing information going back to several past centuries formed the valued part of the bards` hereditary possessions.
 A group of Bhatts was introduced to Guru Arjan, Nanak V, by Bhatt Bhikha who had himself become a Sikh in the time of Guru Amar Das.

 According to Bhai Gurdas, Varan, XI.
 21, and Bhai Mani Singh, Sikhan di Bhagat Mala, he had once visited Guru Arjan with the sangat of Sultanpur Lodhi.
 Some of the Bhatts who came into the Sikh fold composed hymns in honour of the Gurus which were entered in the Guru Granth Sahib by Guru Arjan.
 These Bhatts and their successors too maintained their vahis in which they recorded information concerning the Gurus, their families and some of the eminent Sikhs.
 These old vahis are still preserved in the descendant families, now scattered mostly in Haryana state.
 Their script is bhattakshari, a kind of family code like lande or mahajani.
 During the late 1950s, a researcher, Giani Garja Singh, obtained Gurmukhi transcripts of some of the entries pertaining to the Guru period, from Guru Hargobind (15951644) to Guru Gobind singh ji.
 Some of these were published as footnotes to Shahid Bilas Bhai Mani Singh, edited by Giani Garja Singh and published by Punjabi Sahitya Akademi, Ludhiana, in 1961.